NazarineWasonga/Pitches/README.md

 ## User Stories
-These are the behaviours/features that the application implements for use by a user.

-As a user I would like to:
-* See the pitches other people have posted.
+* As a user, I would like to see the pitches other people have posted.
-* submit a pitch in any category.
+* As a user, I would like to vote on the pitch they liked and give it a downvote or upvote.
-* be signed in for me to leave a comment
+* As a user, I would like to be signed in for me to leave a comment
+* As a user, I would like to receive a welcoming email once I sign up.
-* view the pitches I have created in my profile page.
+* As a user, I would like to view the pitches I have created in my profile page.
-* comment on the different pitches and leave feedback.
+* As a user, I would like to comment on the different pitches and leave feedback.
+* As a user, I would like to submit a pitch in any category.
+* As a user, I would like to view the different categories.

 ## Specifications
 | Behaviour | Input | Output |